Can't find PS5 or Xbox Series X? It turns out you can get ray-tracing on an SNES

 SuperRT demonstrates how older tech is more capable than most people realize

-If you're hoping to try it out for yourself, as Wffctech points out, you're almost certainly out of luck.
-Thanks to the Digital Millennium Copyright Act, if you want to get ray-tracing on the SNES, you're going to have to rig the console up yourself and program the game that takes advantage of it the way Carter did - and even then, it's a legally dicey (it's illegal to jailbreak video game consoles).
+If you're hoping to try it out for yourself, Wffctech points out that you're almost certainly out of luck.
+Thanks to the Digital Millennium Copyright Act, if you want to get ray-tracing on the SNES, you'd have to rig the console up yourself and program the game that takes advantage of it the way Carter did - and even then, it's a legally dicey proposition since it's illegal to jailbreak video game consoles.

-He has another YouTube video that goes into more detail about how he pulled off his feat of engineering, but for you couple dozen homebrew chipmakers out there, you'd have to do a lot of the heavy lifting without spec documents or anything like that.
-Oh, and try not to get too much of Nintendo's attention, they really don't like people messing with their consoles.
+Leaving all that aside, as a technical exercise, Carter's SuperRT is a pretty astounding achievement.
+Carter has another YouTube video that goes into more detail about how he pulled off this feat of engineering if you're interested in the more technical details of the chip.

+But for you couple dozen homebrew chipmakers out there looking to replicate his process, you'd have to do a lot of the heavy lifting without spec documents or anything like that.
+And we really can't stress this enough: you really don't want to get Nintendo's attention when it comes to this sort of thing - they really don't like people messing with their consoles.

 Still, Carter's SuperRT demonstrates that even 30 year-old technology can be repurposed with some ingenuity to do some really remarkable things that you wouldn't think they'd be able to do, even if we're probably not going to get a fancy new 16-bit ray-traced Star Fox anytime soon.